 There are 3 questions you can ask yourself that test your core values:

 1) Are you willing to hire and fire staff based on your core values?

 2) Are you willing to take a financial hit to stand behind your core values?

 3) Are your core values evident in your company culture so that outsiders who come to visit can see that they are alive amongst your staff?

 Having your core values set and talking about them all the time is critical for your company’s success.
-Watch my new video blog to learn more about core values inside of your company.
+Schedule a free coaching session today to learn more about core values inside of your company.